Whitney Nic James

 • Thank God for what He revealed to you.
 Ask him to help you with the application.

 I first heard about this study method from Lola Akinkuowo on Instagram.
-Intrigued, I turned to Youtube where I found several videos explaining this method in greater detail.
+Intrigued, I turned to Youtube, where I found several videos explaining this method in greater detail.

 Using the SOAP Method to Study Scripture